sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 1. Once you have uninstalled the app (as before), open HockeyApp and install the latest version.

 1. Verify that the bug is fixed by running the **Patients** app.
 On the Home page, scroll down and click on the second appointment.
-Verify that the app no longer crashes and the appointement detail is displayed.
+Verify that the app no longer crashes and the appointment detail is displayed.

     ![The crash has been fixed](Images/emulator-app-crash-fixed.png "The crash has been fixed")